AnasK239/Self-Reference/JAVA/Very Important Basic Concepts/Polymorphism.md

 ### Example: Animal Shelter
 Assume an abstract class Animal  which has two children either a dog or a cat , suppose this is an animal rescue shelter.

-The user will have to choose wether they take a cat home or a dog.
+The user will have to choose wether they take a cat or a dog home.

 If the cat is picked it says MEOW  ,, if the dog is picked it says woof.